ryanDing26/CSE15L-Files-WI23/lab2/lab2.md

 Symptoms of the testReverseInPlaceEven and testReverseInPlaceOdd (failures):
 ![Image](./images/test2.JPG)
 **Why the failure-inducing inputs failed (expected vs actual values)**: For testReverseInPlaceOdd, the The only test that was able to pass with the initial code was testReverseInPlace, whereas the other test methods produced an error in the way that the expected value, being the content of the array, was not the actual value upon the methods being called.
+(REVISION) In this way, each array element as it was being reversed in place (in the fribt half particularly) was being overwritten by the front half of the array, since the first half's array elements were being reassigned to the back half, leaving the first half to become lost.
+The symptoms particularly expect for the back half of the array to be what the front half was originally, as is the functionality of the reverseInPlace method.
+However, as they scanned through the array, they only saw the original elements there because the values that the front half held became the values of the back half before they could be temporarily kept somewhere such as a temporary variable, so a fix needed to be put into place to solve this.
 Code before changes were made to fix it:
 ```
 static void reverseInPlace(int[] arr) {